siddhantripathi/Preventify/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Configure environment variables for Firebase and Gemini API
+3. Configure environment variables for Firebase and AWS
 4. Run the development server with `npm run dev`

 ## License